jcondor98/statistics/docs/thesis.md

 > average (EWMA) control charts to help operators in processing alerts.

-The work is developed in the context of _Industrial Control Networks_ (_ICNs_), inwhich a huge number of alerts is triggered, most of them being false positives.
+The work is developed in the context of _Industrial Control Networks_ (_ICNs_), in which a huge number of alerts is triggered, most of them being false positives.
 The key idea is that an EWMA model is used on the number of alerts itself to determine if, at a given time, the volume and type of them is usual (and therefore not representing suspicious activity) or not.